jazzband/django-widget-tweaks/README.rst

 attr
 ----
-Adds or replaces any single html atribute for the form field.
+Adds or replaces any single html attribute for the form field.

 Examples::